partlygloudy/personal-website/blog/posts/18-predictions-6.md

 No too much to say about this one.
 This seemed unlikely given news reports and the short time frame, and after the first few weekdays passed, the forecast dropped to the single digits.

 Interestingly, some (maybe all?) of these co-conspirators were actually indicted a week or so after the question resolution in the *Georgia* case, which I believe would still have resolved this to Yes.
-Given that there wasn’t any news indicating that indictments from the Georgia case were imminent, it was okay to not consider that a major factor, but that was definitely a blind spot that could have come back to bite me.
+Given that there wasn't any news indicating that indictments from the Georgia case were imminent, it was okay to not consider that a major factor, but that was definitely a blind spot that could have come back to bite me.

 ### Will Luisa González receive the most votes in the first round of the Ecuadorian election?